cockroachdb/docs/v2.1/configure-replication-zones.md

 Constraint Scope | Description | Syntax
 -----------------|-------------|-------
 **All Replicas** | Constraints specified using JSON array syntax apply to all replicas in every range that's part of the replication zone. | `constraints: [+ssd, -region=west]`
-**Per-Replica** | <span class="version-tag">New in v2.0:</span> Multiple lists of constraints can be provided in a JSON object mapping the list of constraints to an integer number of replicas in each range that the constraints should apply to.
+**Per-Replica** | Multiple lists of constraints can be provided in a JSON object mapping the list of constraints to an integer number of replicas in each range that the constraints should apply to.
 The total number of replicas constrained cannot be greater than the configured number of replicas for the zone. | `constraints: {"+ssd,-region=west": 2, "+region=east": 1}`

 ### Node/Replica Recommendations